 Your neighbors…your partners

-Established in 1997, DQE Communications is a subsidiary of Pittsburgh-based Duquesne Light Holdings, and presently operates in Allegheny, Armstrong, Beaver, Butler, Indiana, Washington and Westmoreland counties.
+Established in 1997, DQE Communications is a subsidiary of Pittsburgh-based Duquesne Light Holdings, and presently operates in Allegheny, Armstrong, Beaver, Blair, Butler, Indiana, Mercer, Washington and Westmoreland counties.
 Pittsburgh is our home, and DQE Communications is dedicated to the vitality of the Pittsburgh region and our fellow businesses here.
 This means that you, our customers, enjoy a level of support unequaled by any other provider.

 Duquesne Light Holdings is a financially stable company with nearly $4-billion in assets.
 This stability, in addition to our long-standing presence in the community, is your assurance that we will continue to be your reliable partner, to serve your needs and plan, operate, and support your network for years to come.

 Committed to growth